The world of ESL can be confusing with all the acronyms that get tossed around.

-The best decent online TEFL certification organization I’ve found in all my research is myTEFL.
+Another great online TEFL certification organization I’ve found is myTEFL.

 If all that wasn’t enough, a portion of the payment of all courses purchased is donated to a charity.
 Getting your TEFL certification with myTEFL helps the world in more ways than one.

-Their 120-hour course is $299 which is amazing considering how good it is.
-What’s more, we’ve partnered with them to provide a 35% discount for our readers on all their courses!
-That makes the 120-hour course only $194.
+We’ve partnered with them to provide a 35% discount for our readers on all their courses!
 Just enter the code gypsies35 at checkout.

 Whether you want to teach in China, Thailand, Kazakhstan, or anywhere else, getting an English teaching certification will make you better prepared, more confident, and ready to take on anything the ESL classroom throws at you (figuratively, not literally).

 Getting a teaching certification is extremely beneficial.
 Getting a TEFL certificate helped Sasha and me get a teaching job at Wall Street English, the most well-known English training center in China.
 It will also make you more competitive when applying for online teaching jobs such as VIPKID.
 There’s certainly no downside to getting a teaching certification.

 Hopefully, this post has put to rest some of the confusion and frustrations surrounding which certification is best for you.
 If I’ve helped you in some way, please leave a comment and let me know!
 Also, feel free to put any questions you may still have in the comments.